What do we know empirically about the universe?

 beautiful meaning works better than we could have anticipated it to work.

-Gravity, unlike the other forces cannot be understood in the same mathematical manner as the electro, weak, and strong forces are understood.
+Gravity, unlike the other forces cannot be understood in the same mathematical manner as the electromagnetic, weak, and strong forces are understood.

 Indeed, the quantum mechanical level of physics contradicts the behavior of bodies on a macroscopic scale that respond to gravity.